Jared-Glenn/Skipwatch/README.md

 - Young kid douser.
 - Several older siblings, including a 15-17 year old.

+#### Newlywed Couple
+- Eloping together.
+- Helping them find work and a home.
+- Deciding whether or not to help family searching for them.

 ### Characters
 - Innkeepers in towns along the routes.
 - Partner who helps on the trail, like a porter or bagman.